$250,000 Policy limits recovery for facial injuries in auto accident

 Facial fractures from car accidents can involve anything from bruised cheekbones, to eye trauma, to multiple fractured bones in the face.
 These injuries are serious and having lasting effects on the victim.
-Scarring, disfigurement, and related injuries involving the brain, neck, and teeth must all be taken into account.
+Pain and suffering, scarring, disfigurement, and related injuries involving the brain, neck, and teeth must all be taken into account.
 Steve Caya works with a network of experts to fully assess the long-term implications of facial injuries.

 Before filing a lawsuit there's a few things you should know.